sportnumerics/rankings/readme.md

 I'd like to organise the project around a python executable with modules.
 Then I can run that exec anywhere, in docker, or locally.

-I'd also like to move away from react, and ideally just create static html from the pipeline itself and serve that from S3 with a CDN to make it super fast.
+~I'd also like to move away from react, and ideally just create static html from the pipeline itself and serve that from S3 with a CDN to make it super fast.~

+Ok had to scratch that because React is just so much easier.

-### Getting started
+### Structure

-    pipenv install
-    pipenv run main
+    /infrastructure

+Shared resources like the target S3 bucket.

+    /backend

+Backend for scraping and predicting rankings

+    /frontend

+Next.js UI for rendering the output in the browser.